Thuarique/student-portal-demo/README.md

-# student-portal-demo
+# Day 1 tasks
-It has About Student portal demo
+It has the Tasks of the day 1